YvesW/client-resizer/README.md

 ## Changelog
 01-2024:
+- Please note that the flatlaf changes kinda broke automatic resizing if you do it by dragging the client.
+Use Shift + Windows key + arrow or hotkey-based repositioning to move the client to another screen and make it reposition automatically, if you've set up automatic resizing.
 - Added the option to change the position/location of the client using hotkeys.
 Thanks to Hooder for the tip!

 09-2023: